It’s Friday here in Brisbane, so I thought I would write a fun post about one of my favorite topics – Travel.

 Most likely what these people mean is – I don’t want to do that – which is fine.
 Traveling alone might not appeal to everyone and I respect that.
 My point is you never know until you give it a try.

 Related post – 6 Excuses People Use For Not Traveling Alone

-Making decisions and sorting out problems when they arise all help build your self esteem.
-There is a unique confidence that comes with being the facilitator of your own happiness and joy.
+Making decisions and sorting out problems when they arise all help build your self-esteem.
+There is unique confidence that comes with being the facilitator of your own happiness and joy.

 Have you traveled much on your own?
 Do you think you could benefit from a solo trip?

 Please share this post with your friends via social media – it might just give someone the inspiration to book their first solo trip!